atlassubbed/atlas-relax/README.md

 ### FAQs 🤔

   1. **Is JSX necessary?
 No.**
   2. **Is Relax a view library?
-Yes.** Use a DOM-rendering plugin to render your app.
+Yes.** You can code a declarative tree and use a DOM-rendering plugin to render it to the DOM, or a String-rendering plugin to render it to HTML.
   3. **Is Relax a state management library?
-Yes.** Relax's state management primitives are powerful enough that you could implement your own MOBX/Redux/`Meteor.Tracker.autorun` in a few lines of code on top of Relax.
+Yes.** Relax's state management primitives are powerful enough that you could implement your own MOBX/Redux/`Meteor.Tracker.autorun` in [a few lines of code](https://github.com/atlassubbed/atlas-munchlax) on top of Relax.
   4. **Do I need Redux or MOBX?
 No.** Relax's reactive primitives are sufficient for all apps.
   5. **Do I need something like React hooks?
 No.** Sufficient lifecycle methods are provided.
 If you prefer hooks (closures), you could implement React hooks on top of Relax's lifecycle methods in a few lines of code.
   6. **Do updates cause the whole app to re-render?
 No.** Updates scale linearly with the radius of the update, not with the total graph size.
 If an update only affects 5 nodes, then only those 5 nodes will get their `render` called.